 Prerequisite: Permission of coordinator.
 This course is part of the Criminal Justice Standards and Training Commission CMS Basic Recruit Certification Program.
-This course is designed to familiarize the student with the court process, court procedures, steps to take in preparing to give testimony, and techniques for giving credible testimony.
-Students will also be instructed in the identification of common types of bombs, how to make quick searches and evacuate persons from suspected areas when authorized and to recognize signs and symptoms of weapons of mass destruction.
+This course is designed to familiarize the student with the court process, court procedures, steps to take in preparing to give testimony, and techniques for giving individuals.